-The practice had an effective system in place for handling complaints and concerns.
+The practice had a system in place for handling complaints and concerns.

 - Its complaints policy and procedures were in line with recognised guidance and contractual obligations for GPs in England. - There was a designated responsible person who handled all complaints in the practice. - We saw that information was available to help patients understand the complaints system.
+For example the practice had a complaints policy and a dedicated leaflet was available in the reception area.